 ClassIntroduction to Poetry

-You are a poet, even if you're just beginning!
-Learn to write poems in a non-intimidating environment with fellow beginners.
-We’ll cover important aspects of poetic craft, including form, line, voice, and imagery, while studying work that epitomizes well-crafted work.
-We’ll read and write in class, discuss what makes an effective, memorable poem, and go home with an increased sense of ideal occasions for writing, as well as prompts and exercises to continue our work.
+Learn to write poems in a non-intimidating, encouraging environment with fellow beginners.
+We’ll cover important aspects of poetic craft, including form, line, voice, and imagery, while studying poems that epitomize well-crafted work.
+We’ll read and write in class; discuss what makes an effective, memorable poem; and gain an increased sense of ideal occasions for writing, as well as prompts and exercises to continue our work.

 Because this is a beginning class, student work will not be workshopped in depth, but time can be made for sharing and discussing work, if desired.
-By the end of class, students will have increased their skills in writing poetry and have an understanding of how to approach a blank page with confidence.
+Our potential in-class readings include poems and craft essays by Sharon Olds, Kaveh Akbar, Kim Addonizio, Carolyn Forche, Aimee Nezhukumatathil, and other contemporary writers.
+By the end of class, students will have increased their skills in writing poetry and have an understanding of how to approach a blank page with confidence and joy.